TacoTheDank/Rainbow-XP-Bar/README.md

 Project initially created July 6th, 2022.
 Finally decided to upload it December 2022 so other people could use it if they felt the same way I did.

+## Important Version/Download Information

+Don't worry about the incompatibility warning.
+As long as you're downloading the correct file, it should work fine.

 ## Licensing

 ```